What’s a wespace group?

 In a word, yes.
 The reason for this is exclusivity for purpose as a reflection of the common language we share in experiencing the Divine.
 We allow for any personal definition of the word, and welcome any expression of Christ-following.
 People who do not claim the title “Christian” are still welcome in this network, though with the expectation that the center of this community is engaging with the Three Faces of God primarily through the broad Christian tradition.

 Everyone is welcome to explore the website, participate in the Slack channels, and join WeSpace groups.
-To become a member of the network we do expect a commonality for the purpose of focused growth and loving evolution.
+To participate in the network we do expect a commonality for the purpose of focused growth and loving evolution primarily in the Christian language, of course with all its many dialects.

 “We don’t need a new religion — just a more evolved version of our old one!”